If you have any missing teeth, this is for you.

 I now teach implantology to other dentists and have lectured in New York, Germany, Lithuania, Dubai, Singapore, South Africa, Morocco, Barbados and extensively throughout the UK."

-Maria says "Your very first meeting with us is completely free and you’re under no obligation.
+Maria says "At your first meeting with us, you’re under absolutely no obligation.

 Just come in, meet me and my staff, have a chat about your teeth and get a feel for the clinic and the facilities we offer here.